-The San Luis Obispo County Special Education Local Plan Area (SELPA) director shall serve as the chief administrator of the SELPA on behalf of the member Local Education Agencies (LEAs) and implement the Local Plan for special education including, but not limited to the following:
+The San Luis Obispo County Special Education Local Plan Area (SELPA) Executive Director shall serve as the chief administrator of the SELPA on behalf of the member Local Education Agencies (LEAs) and implement the Local Plan for special education including, but not limited to the following:

-- Ensure provision of special education program and services for all eligible individuals in San Luis Obispo County SELPA - Coordinate and implement the Local Plan - Ensure provision of public awareness and child-find activities - Coordinate information regarding community resources - Arrange for meetings with Special Education Administrators - Provide SELPA agenda items for Governing Council and Chief Business Officials - Coordinate and facilitate the establishment of San Luis Obispo County SELPA standards, procedures, processes, and regulations for the implementation of the Local Plan - Participate or designate appropriate personnel to participate in Individualized Education Program (IEP) team meetings for students considered for placement in other LEAs, other SELPAs, and/or nonpublic school placements - Provide technical assistance to LEA administrators. - Provide technical assistance to LEAs in due process and complaint procedures and represent or designate appropriate personnel to represent the SELPA in due process and complaint procedures - Ensure implementation of the San Luis Obispo alternate dispute process - Act as a liaison between and among the San Luis Obispo County SELPA, the State Department of Education, the Governing Council, Special Education Administrators, the Chief Business Officials, the Community Advisory Committee (CAC), federal departments and elected government officials - Update Governing Council, Special Education Administrators, Budget Committee, and CAC on legislative changes, proposals, trends, and related concerns - Represent San Luis Obispo County SELPA at statewide meetings - Provide leadership for special education with the San Luis Obispo County SELPA - Facilitate involvement of the SELPA in the statewide system of support.
+- Ensure provision of special education program and services for all eligible individuals in San Luis Obispo County SELPA - Coordinate and implement the Local Plan - Ensure provision of public awareness and child-find activities - Coordinate information regarding community resources - Arrange for meetings with Special Education Administrators - Provide SELPA agenda items for SELPA Governance Council and Chief Business Officials - Coordinate and facilitate the establishment of San Luis Obispo County SELPA standards, procedures, processes, and regulations for the implementation of the Local Plan - Participate or designate appropriate personnel to participate in Individualized Education Program (IEP) team meetings for students considered for placement in other LEAs, other SELPAs, and/or nonpublic school placements - Provide technical assistance to LEA administrators. - Provide technical assistance to LEAs in due process and complaint procedures and represent or designate appropriate personnel to represent the SELPA in due process and complaint procedures - Ensure implementation of the San Luis Obispo County SELPA Alternative Dispute Resolution (ADR) process - Act as a liaison between and among the San Luis Obispo County SELPA, the State Department of Education, the SELPA Governance Council, Special Education Administrators, the Chief Business Officials, the Community Advisory Committee (CAC), federal departments and elected government officials - Update SELPA Governance Council, Special Education Administrators, Budget Committee, and CAC on legislative changes, proposals, trends, and related concerns - Represent San Luis Obispo County SELPA at statewide meetings - Provide leadership for special education within the San Luis Obispo County SELPA - Facilitate involvement of the SELPA in the statewide system of support.

-Approved by Governing Council on January 9, 2009 Reviewed and Approved April 12, 2013, May 11, 2018 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on January 9, 2009 Reviewed and Approved April 12, 2013, May 11, 2018 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023

-EVALUATION OF THE SELPA EXECUTIVE DIRECTOR LP 19.6
+EVALUATION OF THE SELPA EXECUTIVE DIRECTOR

-The Governing Council will conduct the evaluation of the SELPA Executive Director.
+The SELPA Governance Council will conduct the evaluation of the SELPA Executive Director.